Falessa

 Frequently Asked Questions

-The NDC Packaged Code 75854-601-01 is assigned to a package of 2 carton in 1 box / 1 kit in 1 carton of Falessa, labeled by Avion Pharmaceuticals, Llc.
-The product's dosage form is and is administered via form.
+The code 75854-601-01 identifies a specific commercial package of 2 carton in 1 box / 1 kit in 1 carton of Falessa, labeled by Avion Pharmaceuticals, Llc.
+This is formulated for use and contains as the active substance.